 In 1918 William Sayer’s nephew, also William Sayer, opened a cycle repair and taxi service in stable buildings to the rear of the pub [now the car park].
 The business expanded to include motor vehicle repairs and fuel sales and in 1926 to the younger William Sayer moved the business to its present premises in Holt Street which had previously been the public laundry.
 He continued to run the business until his retirement in 1948 when the business was taken over by his nephews, Charles and Arthur Betts.
 Since Arthur’s retirement the business has been run by his son, Terry.

-The Oak became a tied house leased by local brewers at some time in the late 1800’s.
-The earliest known brewer was Gardener & Co.
+The Oak changed from being a tenancy held directly from the Plumtres of Fredville into a tied house leased from them by local brewers at some time in the late 1800’s.
+The earliest known brewer at present was Gardener & Co.
 Ltd. of Ash whose brewery in Sandwich Road in Ash dated from 1837.
 In 1951 Tomson & Wotton Ltd or Ramsgate amalgamated with Gardner & Co Ltd of Ash to form Combined Breweries (Holdings) Ltd. which was acquired by Whitbread & Co Ltd in 1968.

 Subsequent landlords of The Oak included William George Hoare, who was at the pub from September of 1923 to October of 1926, and Walter Henry Purbeck, a former Metropolitan Police officer, who was licensee of The Oak until 1939.